DivanteLtd/shopware2vuestorefront/README.md

 **This project is on the early stages of development.
 However it's probably OK for some limited production use.
 Expect some features that still requires development/bug fixing.** See the [Roadmap](#roadmap) section.

 Vue Storefront is a extremly fast and customizable frontend framework for eCommerce.
 Based on Vue.js, leverages the Headless architecture approach.
-With Vue Storefront You could build the stunning UI interfaces, increase the Conversion Rates, improve the UX. **Now it's available for Shopware 6!**.
+With Vue Storefront You could build the stunning UI interfaces, increase the Conversion Rates, improve the UX. **Now it's available for Neto!**.

 **Make the eCommerce development Fun Again**.
-It's easy to do with Shopware 6 + Vue Storefront :-)
+It's easy to do with Neto + Vue Storefront :-)

 Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team.